Step by step guide to connecting your cluster

 Once logged in, you can see a button to connect a new Kubernetes cluster in the upper right corner.
 Click on this button.

-If you're using Google Cloud Platform, you can use our Connect Cloud feature to discover your GKE clusters before agent installation.
+If you're using GCP or AWS, you can use our Connect Cloud feature to discover your clusters before agent installation.
 Click on Connect Cloud in the navigation menu and run the provided script in your cloud shell.
-This will discover all your GKE clusters with basic information before you decide which ones to fully connect with the agent.
+This will discover all your GKE/EKS clusters with basic information before you decide which ones to fully connect with the agent.
+See Getting starteddocumentation to learn more.

 Step 2: Select your provider